Arghali123/OOP-IN-JAVA/HandlingStrings/note.md

 Eliminates leadind and trailing spaces.
 The unicode value of space character is '\u0020'.
 It checks this unicode value before and after the string,if it exists then removes the spaces and returns the ommited string.

 # String Buffer
-Java StringBuffer class is used to create mutable(modifiable) string.The StrinfBuffer class is java is same as String class except it is mutable i.e. it can be changed.
+Java StringBuffer class is used to create mutable(modifiable) string.The StringBuffer class is java is same as String class except it is mutable i.e. it can be changed.

 ## Important Constructors of StringBuffer class
 ![Constructors of StringBuffer class](./Photos/ConstructorsOfStringBuffer.jpg)